There are many ways in which math and music go hand-in-hand, and this also holds true for the

 Pythagoras, an ancient Greek philosopher and mathematician, discovered an interesting relationship between sound and the length of the string producing it.
 One experiment describes him shortening a string by half and producing a note one octave higher than the original string.

-You can try this out by placing your finger on the twelfth fret, which is the halfway point of a guitar string.
-The note you play will be one octave higher than when you leave the string open.
+You can try this out by placing your finger on the twelfth fret, which is the halfway point of a

 2. Up and Down by Half Steps